-The Master of Fine Arts in Writing for Children and Young Adults offers an exciting opportunity to those individuals who wish to write fiction, nonfiction, and poetry for children and young adults.
+The Master of Fine Arts in Writing for Children and Young Adults (MFAC) is part of The Creative Writing Programs (CWP) at Hamline University.
+The MFAC program offers an exciting opportunity to those individuals who wish to write fiction, nonfiction, and poetry for children and young adults.
 This program, established in 2007, is a natural extension of the Master of Fine Arts in Writing that Hamline established in 1994.